-The purchasing units are the units associated with the purchasing context, ie the procurement of an article.
+The purchasing units are the units associated with the purchasing context, i.e. the procurement of an ingredient.

 Entering the purchase unit (s) of an item is to list all the packaging that will potentially be used in the procurement process for this item.
 It is also contextualizing these units with other elements such as supplier information, purchasing costs, a product code provided by the supplier, etc.

 Supplier “A” supplies the item Elle & Vire Thick Fresh Cream in 5L jars.
-The purchase unit and therefore the 5L jar of crème fraîche.
 This unit, associated with supplier “A” and price “X €”, represent the 3 components of the supply model.
-At the same time, supplier “B” supplies the same Elle & Vire thick Crème Fraîche in boxes of 4 x 2.5L jars.
+At the same time, supplier “B” supplies the same Elle & Vire Thick Fresh Cream in boxes of 4 x 2.5L jars.
 The purchasing unit is the box of 4 Elle & Vire jars which, together with supplier “B” and price “Y €”, forms a new supply combination.

-The production units are the units associated with the production context, ie which will make it possible to use a product (article or recipe) when developing a recipe.
+The production units are the units associated with the production context, i.e. which will make it possible to use a product (ingredient or recipe) when developing a recipe.
 Indeed, a recipe can consist of:

-Informing the production unit (s) of a product means listing all the formats that will potentially be used in the recipes with which this product is associated.
+Updating the production unit (s) of a product means listing all the formats that will be potentially used in the recipes with the associated product.

 These can be units:

 The preparation of the recipe for the apricot tart requires:

 The sales units are the units associated with the sales context, i.e. determining the packaging (s) in which a product (ingredient or recipe) will be put on sale.
 This concerns:

 In a context of piecework sales...